A-Z for Parents

 This October event provides prospective students and their families a comprehensive overview of our school.
 It consists of welcome remarks and tours throughout the campus to meet the teachers, and to learn more about Holy Child.
 Students participate as tour guides and parents volunteer to greet the families.
 The Fathers' Club assists with parking logistics.

 Holy Child encourages parent participation in the life of the school and offers parents of all students the opportunity to become involved at many levels.
 The Parents’ Association sponsors a number of activities and encourages parents to become involved in the planning, execution, and enjoyment of each one.
 Some parents choose to take on leadership roles, and others support their daughters in activities by working behind the scenes.
 The enthusiastic support of our current families helps enrich their connection to Holy Child and many stay involved long after their daughters graduate.
-Consider attending one of the Parents’ Association coffees throughout the year in Billingsley Hall.

 Junior/Senior Prom is held on a Friday night in April off-campus and it is hosted by the junior class.
 Dress is formal with our students wearing dresses of various lengths.
 Tickets are sold in advance.